NhanPhan159/aliscut/README.md

 ## Features

-* Show the aliásés table with the one command line
+* Show the aliases with the one command line
 * Color support for terminals
+* Support TUI
+* Searching alias (in developing)

 ---